hafizaslami/papers/journal.md

 # Intoduction
 Haywood et al made some great measurements of BBOA over the Sahara.
-We add to thiese measurements, with chemical ...
+We add to thiese measurements, with chemical composition data, using an aerosol mass spectometer (Allen et al 2000).